Kinship Verification through a Forest Neural Network: Abstract

 \section{Abstract}

-{Early methods used face representations in kinship verification, which are less accurate than joint representations of parents' and children's facial images learned from scratch.
-We propose an approach featuring graph neural network concepts to utilize face representations and have comparable results to joint representation algorithms.
-Moreover, we designed the structure of the classification module and introduced a new combination of losses to engage the center loss gradually in training our network.
-Additionally, we conducted experiments on KinFaceW-I and II, demonstrating the effectiveness of our approach.
-We achieved the best result on KinFaceW-II, an average improvement of nearly 1.6 for all kinship types, and we were near the best on KinFaceW-I. The code is available at~\url{https://github.com/ali-nazari/Kinship-Verification}}
+Early methods of kinship verification relied on face representations, which were less accurate than joint representations of parents' and children's facial images learned from scratch.
+We propose a new approach based on graph neural network concepts to leverage face representations, including a specific classification module that enables our network to be trained not only with common losses in kinship verification but also with the center loss, gradually introduced as accuracy increases after the early epochs.
+Furthermore, we achieved higher results on the KinFaceW-II dataset, with average improvements of nearly 1.67 and 0.8 across all kinship types compared with D4ML and DSMM, respectively.
+Specifically, there were statistically significant improvements on the F-S ($p<0.01$), F-D ($p<0.01$), and M-S ($p<0.05$) relations on KinFaceW-II compared with D4ML.
+We were also close to the best performance of the cutting-edge algorithms on the KinFaceW-I dataset.
+Those results ultimately demonstrate the effectiveness of our approach and achieve accuracy comparable to that of joint representation algorithms.